 Objective TRANS

-New development should provide measures to mitigate the impacts of increased traffic on residents, equestrians and cyclists and to improve provision and quality of pavements for pedestrians.
+To ensure safe and sustainable use of the road structure, by the adoption of appropriate traffic measures New development should provide measures to mitigate the impacts of increased traffic on residents, equestrians and cyclists and to improve provision and quality of pavements for pedestrians.

 Justification and Evidence